davidjeck/javanotes9/javanotes8/README.txt

 This is the README file for the javanotes source download...

-Directory javanotes8-source contains the source files that are used to produce the web site and PDF versions of "Introduction to Programming using Java", Eighth Edition.
+Directory javanotes8.1-source contains the source files that are used to produce the web site and PDF versions of "Introduction to Programming using Java", Version 8.1.
 This free textbook (or a later edition) can be found on the web at:  http://math.hws.edu/javanotes

       Everything in this directory is released under a